Shendidy/CV/README.md

 - Experience
 - Achievements
 - Evidence
+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Another Skill

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- Experience
+- Achievements
+- Evidence
+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Another Skill

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+- Experience
+- Achievements
+- Evidence
 - I achieved A during my work at B (job, or otherwise)
 - I contributed to the growth of X while doing Y (job, or otherwise)
 - I built this, made this, broke this, fixed this, etc.